 Prescription drugs for pain, known as opioids or narcotics, can provide individuals with relief from severe discomfort.
 However, the use of these medications comes with a high risk of addiction.
 In fact, prescription drug abuse has been on the rise over the past several years.
 Learn more about the facts and figures behind this growing problem.

 Commonly Abused Prescription Pain Meds

 Although you can take too much of an over-the-counter medication, abuse of prescription pain medications is more common.
-Opioid drugs are much more potent, which leads to intense effects and more pronounced euphoria, such as feeling “high.”
-For example, some common types of prescription pain opioids include:
+Opioid drugs are much more potent, leading to more intense effects and a pronounced euphoria, also known as a “high.”
+Some common types of prescription pain opioids include:

-While it is possible for any person to become addicted to prescription opioids, some individuals are at higher risk than others.
-For instance, if you have one or more of the following risk factors, you might have an increased risk of developing an opioid addiction.
-These risk factors include the following:
+While it is possible for anyone to become addicted to prescription opioids, some individuals are at higher risk than others.
+If you have one or more of the following risk factors, you might have an increased risk of developing an opioid addiction.
+These risk factors include:

 - Past or current addictions to other substances, including alcohol